 Figure 5-4 MobileIron PIV-D Entrust App

 Figure 5-5 Entrust DPC Activation

-The app then creates a TLS 1.2-secured session with Entrust IdentityGuard and authenticates with the OTP.
-Once authenticated, the app generates asymmetric key pairs for derived PIV authentication and digital signing certificates and transmits the certificate requests to Entrust IdentityGuard.
+The application then creates a TLS 1.2-secured session with Entrust IdentityGuard and authenticates with the OTP.
+Once authenticated, the application generates asymmetric key pairs for Derived PIV Authentication and digital signing certificates and transmits the certificate requests to Entrust IdentityGuard.
 The IdentityGuard service verifies that the requested certificates match information on file for the PIV subscriber for whom the OTP was generated (i.e., Matteo).
-Once verified, it forwards the certificate requests to the Entrust CA, receives the DPC certificates, then relays them to the MobileIron PIV-D Entrust app, where they are stored in the software token.
-The DPC subscriber must authenticate to the MobileIron PIV-D Entrust container using the created password before DPC certificates or their associated private keys can be used by any application integrated with MobileIron.
+Once verified, it forwards the certificate requests to the Entrust CA, receives the DPC certificates, then relays them to the MobileIron PIV-D Entrust application, where they are stored in the software token.
+The DPC subscriber must authenticate to the MobileIron PIV-D Entrust container by using the created password before DPC certificates or their associated private keys can be used by any application integrated with MobileIron.
 See Figure 5-6 and Figure 5-7.

 Figure 5-7 PIV-D Passcode Entry

 Maintenance activities for a DPC issued within this architecture are managed in two ways.
 Operations that require generating a new PIV Authentication certificate (certificate modification or rekey) require the DPC subscriber to repeat the initial issuance process as described in Section 184.108.40.206.